 The First Amendment to the United States Constitution contains many of the fundamental rights guaranteed to every citizen and which are essential for self-governance.
 This amendment protects free speech, freedom of the press, freedom of religion, the right to peaceably assemble, and the right to petition government for redress of grievances.
 Also crucial to a government “by-the people and for the people,” is the ability for everyday citizens to learn about their government and what it is up to.

-Pritzker Levine LLP and its attorneys handle cases that concern our nation’s most fundamental rights under the First Amendment.
+Pritzker Levine LLP attorneys have handled cases that concern our nation’s most fundamental rights under the First Amendment.
 Elizabeth Pritzker served as the founding Executive Director and Staff Attorney for the First Amendment Project, a non-profit public interest law firm representing individuals, journalists and smaller media in First Amendment-related litigation matters.
 She has a depth of experience prosecuting Freedom of Information Act and Public Records Act lawsuits and defending publishers, authors, individuals and not-for-profit organizations in a broad range of libel, slander, privacy, news gathering and related First Amendment litigation.

 Pritzker Levine has the resources, background and skill to provide efficient and cost-effective representation to clients on First Amendment-related matters.

-To learn how our First Amendment attorneys can help you, or to discuss a possible First Amendment claim, please contact Elizabeth Pritzker at email@example.com or call 415-692-0772 for a free consultation.
+To learn how our First Amendment attorneys can help you, or to discuss a possible First Amendment claim, please contact Elizabeth Pritzker at email@example.com or call 415-805-8532 for a free consultation.

-- Elizabeth Pritzker, founder of PRITZKER | LAW, represented employee of telecommunications company who was sued for reporting false telecom spectrum bids submitted to the Federal Communications Commission by her employer.
-The lawsuit was dismissed when Ms. Pritzker prevailed on a special motion to strike filed under California’s anti-SLAPP law, with fees and costs awarded to the client.
+Represented (as lead trial counsel) employee of telecommunications company who was sued for reporting false telecom spectrum bids submitted to the Federal Communications Commission by her employer; succeeded in having the lawsuit dismissed under California’s anti-SLAPP law, with fees and costs awarded to the client.